Nithouson/regreg/README.md

 ```Python
 split_merge(Xarr, Yarr, w, clabel, lamda)
 ```
-Post-processing procedure to improve the solution and assure contiguity.
-Used after K-Models or GWR+K-Means.
+Post-processing procedure to improve the solution and impose contiguity.
+Used after K-Models and GWR+K-Means.

 - **Parameters**:
    - **Xarr**, **Yarr**, **w**: see ```kmodels```.